-The bigger challenge, however, is beyond this report's scope.
+The bigger challenge, however, lies beyond the purpose of this Article.
 The scope of exemption 5 privileges in this area is hotly contested and remains poorly defined.
 Because we take no position on the scope of exemption 5 privileges-neither to ratify the current state of affairs in practice, in the courts, or on paper, nor to recommend changes thereto-we describe the issues here for the purposes of ensuring the reader understands the limited, but still meaningful, effect we believe our recommendations would have in practice.